leebenson/hollaback/README.md

 Under the hood, it uses [Socket](https://nodejs.org/api/net.html#net_class_net_socket) to probe a host/port.

-By default, retries occur every *500ms* until the port is available, and times out after *60 seconds*.
+By default, retries occur every *500ms* until the port is available, and times out after *30 seconds*.

-You can override the defaults with:
+You can override the defaults by passing an options object as the last param:

 ```
-hollaback(..., {
+hollaback(hosts, {
-  retry: 250, // retry every, in ms
+    retry: 500, // per connection retry (in ms)
-  timeout: 30 * 1000 // timeout and throw, in ms
+    timeout: 30 * 1000, // global timeout (rejects after this time, in ms)
+    socketTimeout: 1000, // per connection timeout (in ms)
 })
 ```

+## Compatibility

+Designed for Node 5 and above.

+## Testing

+Run `npm run test`

 ## License